The Betoota Advocate: Origins

-It purports to be "Australia's oldest newspaper" with an establishment date in "the mid-1800's" although there is no other evidence for this claim or copies of any printings made at the time.
-The National Library of Australia does not have any references to such a paper during the period.

 The site was started in 2014 by journalists Archer Hamilton and Charles Single, who began working on the idea for The Betoota Advocate after meeting publisher Piers Grove through their work in the media industry.
 Single, formerly a writer for The Canberra Times, had lost his job in a wave of redundancies at the newspaper, and Hamilton had become disillusioned working in political campaigning for NGOs following a short stint at Hill FM as a newsreader.
 The pair, who attended Charles Sturt University together, teamed up with Grove, an entrepreneur and executive producer of the ABC satirical news show The Roast, to create the site.

 The trio run The Betoota Advocate in Alexandria, Sydney, alongside a PR consultancy.
 Hamilton and Single both work as writers for the publication, operating under the pen-names Clancy Overell and Errol Parker—alter-egos for which they remain in character in nearly all public and media appearances.

 The idea for the site stems from an idea Hamilton originally had to create a conservative newspaper in his hometown of Mitchell, Queensland.
 Hamilton had grown up near Mitchell where his parents worked as graziers, before moving to Brisbane in the 1990s.
 Hamilton's love for the oddities of living in a country town led to the idea's transformation into a satirical publication.
 Single also hails from the country and worked as a jackaroo at Nockatunga Station in Queensland prior to starting university.

 Growth in popularity

 The Betoota Advocate has grown to be Australia's most popular satirical news site, garnering a larger readership within Australia than popular U.S. satire site The Onion and Australian site The Shovel.
 It places an emphasis on highlighting Australian youth culture and lampooning contemporary issues in a sarcastic manner, including through the use of slang and colloquialisms.
-Its growing readership base is driven largely via its presence on Facebook, where it boasts over 847,000 followers.
+Its growing readership base is driven largely via its presence on Facebook.
 The popularity and consequential virality of its posts is described by the pair as being a result of their ability to scan through the news and put their spin on the topics of the moment, with Single suggesting that the site seeks to "make the line between what's real and what's not even blurrier".

-Alongside its ordinary satirical posts, the website has also run video interviews with high-profile politicians, including former Prime Minister Malcolm Turnbull and then Deputy Prime Minister Barnaby Joyce, with Hamilton and Single taking on their alter-egos, Overell and Parker, in both.
+Alongside its ordinary satirical posts, the website has also run video interviews with high-profile politicians, including former Prime Minister's Malcolm Turnbull, Bill Shorten and then Deputy Prime Minister Barnaby Joyce, with Hamilton and Single taking on their alter-egos, Overell and Parker, in both.
 In 2016, the pair were involved in a controversial television ad for politician Bob Katter's re-election campaign, in which they appeared in character.